TabStruct - Tabular Structural Fidelity#

 • training predictive models

-• analysing results with a rich suite of metrics - especially those that quantify structural fidelity
+• analysing results with a rich suite of metrics, especially those that quantify structural fidelity

 All components are designed to plug-and-play, so you can mix, match, and extend them to suit your own workflow.